An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Introduction

 The HHL algorithm has been demonstrated in experiments to solve linear algebra problems.
-The largest linear systems demonstrated on real gate-based quantum machines are up to $4 \times 4$ systems with variants of the HHL algorithm~\cite{yalovetzky2021nisq, Savarsson22, morgan2024enhanced} and an $8 \times 8$ system with the linear solver based on adiabatic quantum computing~\cite{wen2019experimental}.
-However, testing QLSAs on real quantum devices to demonstrate a quantum advantage still suffers multiple obstacles, such as the large number of required quantum gates and the high noise level of current quantum devices~\cite{Preskill2018}.
+The~largest linear systems demonstrated on real gate-based quantum machines are up to $4 \times 4$ systems with variants of the HHL algorithm~\cite{yalovetzky2021nisq, Savarsson22, morgan2024enhanced} and an $8 \times 8$ system with the linear solver based on adiabatic quantum computing~\cite{wen2019experimental}.
+However, testing QLSAs on real quantum devices to demonstrate a quantum advantage still suffers from multiple obstacles, such as the large number of required quantum gates and the high noise level of current quantum devices~\cite{Preskill2018}.

-With the current development of quantum hardware and exploration of quantum error correction (QEC) codes, a large-scale fault-tolerant quantum computer is expected to be demonstrated in the foreseeable future~\cite{krinner2022realizing, google2023suppressing, wang2023fault, mayer2024benchmarking, bluvstein2024logical, da2024demonstration, gupta2024encoding}.
-With the help of Quantum Error Correction, it is anticipated that QLSAs can be implemented in practical applications for speedup.
-Although the gap between algorithm requirements and hardware specifications is shrinking, the gap still exists, which necessitates the analysis of the resource costs involved~\cite{pascuzzi2022importance}.
-Resource estimation for chemistry~\cite{fedorov2022quantum}, for Grover's algorithm on the Advanced Encryption Standard~\cite{grassl2016applying}, for Shor's discrete logarithm algorithm for the RSA cryptosystem~\cite{gidney2021factor}, and the computation of elliptic curve discrete logarithms~\cite{roetteler2017quantum} have been performed.
-However, despite being essential for understanding the disparity between hardware capabilities and practical applications, there is limited work on non-asymptotic resource estimation for QLSAs~\cite{scherer2017concrete}.
+With the current development of quantum hardware and exploration of quantum error correction (QEC) codes, a~large-scale fault-tolerant quantum computer is expected to be demonstrated in the foreseeable future~\cite{krinner2022realizing, google2023suppressing, wang2023fault, mayer2024benchmarking, bluvstein2024logical, da2024demonstration, gupta2024encoding}.
+QEC codes, such as surface codes, are expected to detect and correct Pauli errors, as~well as any linear combinations of them, provided the errors occur below a certain threshold probability~\cite{nielsen2001quantum}.
+Although the gap between algorithm requirements and hardware specifications is shrinking, the~gap still exists, which necessitates the analysis of the resource costs involved~\cite{pascuzzi2022importance}.
+Resource estimations have been performed for chemistry~\cite{fedorov2022quantum}, Grover's algorithm on the Advanced Encryption Standard~\cite{grassl2016applying}, Shor's discrete logarithm algorithm for the RSA cryptosystem~\cite{gidney2021factor}, and~the computation of elliptic curve discrete logarithms~\cite{roetteler2017quantum}.
+However, despite this being essential for understanding the disparity between hardware capabilities and practical applications, there is limited work on non-asymptotic resource estimation for QLSAs~\cite{scherer2017concrete}.